apache/juddi/juddi-examples/simple-publish-clerk/README.txt

-This example is a command line demonstration of how to interact with JUDDI.
+This example is a command line demonstration of how to interact with UDDI.

+Specifically, this code shows you how to perform the same functions as simple-publish-portable, however using much less code by utilizing the UDDIClerk and UDDIClient functions.

 1. Start the jUDDI-server (juddi-tomcat or juddi-bundle)